 Few events signal the start of fall quite like a fair imbued with the scent of cotton candy, the roar of roller coasters and the halogen glow of old-fashioned carnival booths.
-This year, autumn in Cobb County begins the same way it has for 85 years, with the start of the North Georgia State Fair.
+This year, autumn in Cobb County begins the same way it has for over 85 years, with the start of the North Georgia State Fair.
 For 11 glorious days at the end of September and beginning of October, a local tradition springs to life, reinventing itself with the promise of new adventures and experiences.

 Beginning when the county was a vast swath of farmland and electricity still a distant novelty, the North Georgia State Fair has entertained generations of Cobb County citizens.
 “We are the largest annual event in Cobb County,” says Tod Miller, fair manager for the North Georgia State Fair.
 “Over the years, we have transformed from a livestock fair, which is no longer reflective of the Cobb County lifestyle, to primarily an entertainment fair.
-All of our entertainment is free and we have hosted artists on the way up, the way down and everywhere in between.”
+All of our entertainment is free and we have hosted artists on the way up, the way down, and everywhere in between.”